Climate Jargon

 Precipitation whiplash: See Weather whiplash

-Pumped-storage hydroelectricity: See pumped hydro
+Pumped-storage hydroelectricity: See Pumped hydro

 Radiation: Energy released by something, like sunlight from the Sun or radioactivity from nuclear fuel